The Randall Linebacks, America’s oldest and rarest cattle breed, graze the fields of Chapel Hill Farm, which dates back to the late 18th century.

 The Randall Linebacks live much as they would have centuries ago, slowly grazing on pastureland and drinking fresh water from our underground limestone spring.

-Developed hundreds of years before factory farming, concentrated feedlots, and highly-marbleized, standardized beef cattle, the Randall Lineback has survived unchanged since the 1700s.
-The combination of exceptional genetics, historic land, and traditional farming practices creates an absolutely unique product: Chapel Hill Farm Randall Lineback.
+Developed hundreds of years before factory farming, concentrated feedlots, and highly-marbleized, standardized beef cattle, the Randall Lineback breed has survived since the 1700s.
+The combination of exceptional genetics, historic land, and traditional farming practices creates an absolutely unique product: Chapel Hill Farm Randall Lineback beef.

-Our farm team is small but wholly dedicated to the care and stewardship of the Randall Lineback, the world’s rarest cattle.
-Much as their grandfathers and great-grandfathers once did, our team works outside in all kinds of weather to ensure the highest quality of life for these special animals.
-Each member of this skilled group has years of training and experience to draw on.
-They have also worked together for over a decade, overseeing the recovery of the Randall Linebacks.
+Our tiny farm team is wholly dedicated to the care and stewardship of the Randall Lineback, the world’s rarest cattle.
+Much as their grandfathers and great-grandfathers once did, Noah & Andrew work outside in all kinds of weather to ensure the highest quality of life for these special animals.
+This requires enormous skill, drawing on years of training and experience.
+They have also worked together for over a decade, overseeing the recovery of the Randall Linebacks from the start.
 Our farmers are our miracle workers.